JMarcosHP/Nextcloud-Guide/extras/php-upgrades.md

     sudo apt install -y phpX.Y-{fpm,pgsql,gd,curl,mbstring,xml,zip,intl,bcmath,gmp,imagick,redis,apcu,smbclient,ldap,imap}

 ### STEP 4:
+Set the newer PHP as default.
+Select the corresponding `phpX.Y` version in `update-alternatives` This lets you switch the php socket symlink to the new version:

+    sudo update-alternatives --config php-fpm.sock

+And this to set the default php binary:

+    sudo update-alternatives --config php

+Stop and disable the old phpX.X-fpm service:

+    sudo systemctl disable --now phpX.X-fpm.service # Adjust to the old PHP version

+If you want to keep many PHP versions, you will need to adjust the socket name in the dedicated `zz-nextcloudpool.conf` of every PHP version to not conflict the listening of every version.
+Nginx configuration is needed only if you have set a manual `phpX.Y-fpm.sock` or `phpX.Y-fpm-nextcloud.sock` for `php-handler`.

+### STEP 5:
 Migrate configuration.

 This repository provides configuration templates for PHP-FPM and pools, if you already configured these templates simply copy them to your new PHP version folder: